Conveners

 - Mike Fedorov (Lawrence Livermore National Laboratory)

-LCLS is currently developing and deploying beamline optimization techniques at their x-ray endstations.
+LCLS is currently developing and deploying beamline optimization techniques at our x-ray end-stations.
 This is an increasingly important topic at LCLS as it fully leverages its new high rep-rate superconducting beam.
-The increased throughput of the LCLS-II era suddenly shifts the performance bottleneck to on-shift beam setup time.
-As part of the Illumine collaboration, LCLS is leveraging...
+The increased throughput of LCLS-II shifts the performance bottleneck to on-shift setup time.
+As part of the Illumine collaboration, LCLS is leveraging Bayesian optimization...

 Transmutex SA is developing an accelerator-driven system (ADS) designed to generate clean energy while reducing the lifetime of radioactive waste.
 Such a subcritical reactor concept requires high reliability and a high degree of accelerator automation to ensure operational effectiveness.